mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 -->

 This section describes different networking components that come together to form a Konvoy networking stack.
 It assumes familiarity with Kubernetes networking.

-## Highly Available Control-Plane
+# Highly Available Control Plane

 Konvoy ships with a highly available control plane, in case of multi-master Kubernetes deployment.

-### AWS
+## AWS

-In the cloud, high availability is provided through the cloud provider's load balancer.
+High availability is provided through the cloud provider's load balancer.

-### On-premise
+## On-premise

-In on-premise, Konvoy ships with [Keepalived][keepalived].
+In on-premise deployments, Konvoy ships with [Keepalived][keepalived].
-Keepalived provides two main functionalities - High Availability and Load Balancing.
+Keepalived provides two main functionalities - high availability and load balancing.
-It uses [VRRP][vrrp] (Virtual Router Redundancy Protocol) to provide high availability.
+It uses the [VRRP][vrrp] (Virtual Router Redundancy Protocol) to provide high availability.
-VRRP allows you to have a virtual IP (VIP) assigned to participating machines, where it is active only on one of the machines.
+VRRP allows you assign a virtual IP (VIP) to participating machines, where it is active only on one of the machines.

 VRRP provides high availability by ensuring that virtual IP is active as long as at least one of the participating machines is active.
 Konvoy uses Keepalived to maintain high availability of the control plane.

 To use `Keepalived`:

-* Identify and reserve a virtual IP (VIP) address from the networking infrastructure.
+1. Identify and reserve a virtual IP (VIP) address from the networking infrastructure.

-* Configure the networking infrastructure so that the reserved virtual IP address is reachable:
+1. Configure the networking infrastructure so that the reserved virtual IP address is reachable:
   * from all hosts specified in the inventory file.
   * from the computer that is used to deploy Kubernetes.